 There are different ways of training for dental technicians: 4 years study in a high school specifically for dental technicians (assistant of the dental technician, he/she can work as employee only), or study in a higher school specifically for dental technicians (3 years of study following 4 years in any high school) - those with a higher degree of education also receive a DiS.
-In 2008 a Bachelor degree study (BSc) for 3 years for dental technicians started.
+In 2008 a Bachelor degree study (BSc) for 3 years for dental technicians was also started.
+Both methods of qualification of dental technicians are acceptable in the Czech Republic.